nkr2vr/ECE3430-Instructional-Material/Interrupts and Timers/README.md

 # Interrupts and Timers
-(written for the MSP432P401R launchpad)

 This project aims to develop an understanding of hardware timing mechanisms in embedded processors.
-Both timer and port interrupts are used in this project.
+Students completing this project will use timer modules to time the blinking of LEDs and port interrupts to change the LED behavior.